 Yes, if they also are a member and they have designated you as their agent.
 On most events, the registration form includes the option to register both yourself and a second person.
 To learn more about agents, select the Set Up Agents option located under the My Account tab while logged in.

 Can you explain the difficulty ratings?

 Events are rated on a scale of D1 to D7, with D1 being the easiest and D7 being the hardest.
 The rating range and description varies by activity type.
 A variety of factors go into an event rating; you can learn more about difficulty ratings here.

 Why did I get skipped over for an event?

 A trip leader may remove someone from the attending list if he or she is concerned about the member’s suitability for the event.
 This most normally would occur when a newer member, or a member with a history of events with lower difficulty ratings (D-ratings), signs up for a physically challenging event with a higher difficulty rating.
 For events with carpools, those willing to drive may get priority.
 Other factors include missing a payment deadline or having a history of no-shows.
 Overnight events and out-of-town trips may have additional considerations that affect attendee selection.

-Why did someone listed after me on the wait list get moved to the attending list?
+Why did someone listed after me on the waiting list get moved to the attending list?

-Why am I on an event’s wait list, even though there are open spots on the attending list?
+Why am I on an event’s waiting list, even though there are open spots on the attending list?

-On some events, all registrants will be placed initially on a wait list to give the trip leader an opportunity to evaluate each member’s suitability for the event.
-This process is common for trips beyond the Southeast region.
+On some events, all registrants will be placed initially on a waiting list to give the trip leader an opportunity to evaluate each member’s suitability for the event.
+This process is common for overnight trips.